Skip to Content

 The Sierra Madre ATV adventure tour is another of our favorite tours.
 This tour is affordable, which I love, but also takes you on a good tour blazing down dirt roads and through river beds.
 The guides were awesome and made the experience very fun, you could tell they love what they do and want to share their fun with you.
 It was easy to get to and included everything we needed to jump on the quads and ride.

-Related Read: One of our favorite experiences in Puerto Vallarta was the Rhythms of the Night Show – read all about our experience!
+Related Read: One of our favorite experiences was taking a fishing charter in Puerto Vallarta and catching fresh fish for lunch – read all about our experience!

 Where to Stay in Puerto Vallarta